How to Cook Beans

 optional aromatics:

-• Scrap veggies, scallion tops, fennel fronds, herb stems
+• Scrap veggies, like scallion tops, fennel fronds, herb stems

 Instructions